hrghauri/E-Commerce-MVP/README.md

 ### Back-End

 The Back-End of the application consists of:
-1)Index.js
+1) Index.js
-2)Third Party
+2) Third Party
-3)Custom Middleware
+3) Custom Middleware
-4)Supporting Database files
+4) Supporting Database files

 Index.js is the starting point of the application.
 The is where the third party middlewares are registered and the initial routes are declared.

-Third Party are some of the supporting libraries which help in initial parsing of the request or implementing CORS.
+Third Party middlewares are some of the supporting libraries which help in initial parsing of the request or implementing CORS.

 Custom Middleware are registered with the routes to allow the request to follow a certain pipeline and can be responded with appropriate response.